Viewing and Inspecting PostGIS Data

 Video

-This video was recorded using FME 2016.1, the data is different from the current article, but the concepts are still the same.
+This video was recorded using FME 2016.1; the data and interface differ from the current article, but the concepts remain the same.

 Connecting to a Database

-Connecting to a database with FME is a bit different than reading from a database.
-In order to retrieve data from a database, a database connection needs to be set up, regardless of if the database is on-premise or in the cloud.
+Connecting to a database with FME is a bit different from reading from one.
+To retrieve data from a database, a connection must be established, whether the database is on-premises or in the cloud.
 Database connections provide a convenient and secure way to store and reuse connection parameters.

-Database connections are by default private and are only available for the user.
+Database connections are, by default, private and are only available to the user.
 If a public connection is desired, please see Making Database and Web Connections Public for more information.

 Before creating a connection, obtain the following for your PostgreSQL or PostGIS database: